issp-center-dev/ODAT-SE/doc/en/source/tutorial/index.rst

 Tutorials
 ==================================

-In these tutorials, how to perform inverse problem analyses using 2DMAT is explained by examples taken from minimization of analytical functions.
+In these tutorials, how to perform inverse problem analyses using ODAT-SE is explained by examples taken from minimization of analytical functions.
-In 2DMAT, the algorithms for solving the inverse problem can be selected from the following algorithms:
+In ODAT-SE, the algorithms for solving the inverse problem can be selected from the following algorithms:

 - ``minsearch``